Senior 8 min · April 11, 2026

 Fix

-βœ•Starting the bar graph y-axis above zero
+Starting the bar graph y-axis above zero

 Symptom

-Small differences between categories appear large β€” a 2% difference fills 80% of the chart height, misleading the audience
+Small proportional differences between categories appear dramatically large.
+A 2% revenue difference fills 80% of the chart height, suggesting a crisis where there is only routine variation.
+Stakeholders overreact to normal fluctuations.

 Fix